JamesDracupWCU/JamesDracupWCU/README.md

 * Data Analytics

 ## 🎻 Hobbies:
-* Violin and listening to Music in general
+* Violin and listening to music in general
 * Gaming
 * Running